George Deake was born in

 against their will, and many would run at the first opportunity or attempt to

 stir up mutiny aboard the vessel.
 We know that George did settle in the

 same area as his brother, the Town of Westerly, Kings Co., R.I.
 (The Town of

 Westerly later split to become Westerly in the south and Hopkinton in the north.

 They lived in the Hopkinton area).

 The first record of George was June 15, 1721, when he married Susannah (last name unknown), by Justice Christopher Champlain in Westerly, R.I.
-(The last name appears to start with the letter "P" but it not legible in the original Town Records.)
+(The last name appears to start with the letter "P" but it not legible in the original Town Records which I have personally seen.)
 There has been speculation that Susannah's surname was Prossor.
 In 1718, George's brother, Richard, purchased land from a John Prossor.
 This marriage was recorded in the Town records and entered in the journal on June 5, 1739.
 Family legend indicates she was born in Westerly, R.I.

 On April 4, 1723, George was listed in the Inventory of William Wilkinson as having one bond from George Deake, payable in March 1729 (19lb.
 10s.).

 By Oct.
 4, 1727, George owned livestock because on that day his earmark (identification mark) was recorded in the Town Records.
 "Ear Mark fork in the top of the left ear and a hole high the middle the right ear & a half penny under the same eare.
 His horse brand - thus GD: Registered by John Babcock Clerk."
 In 1730 George was paid 6s. from the estate of Jabez Tucker.
 On Aug.
 31, 1741, George was listed in the estate of David Babcock "to receive of George Deaks upon bond 39=9=9".
 Dec.
 26, 1741, Susannah was accepted as a member of the First Seventh Day Baptist Church of Hopkinton.